Renzi drops everything for all-Italian women's U.S. Open final

 Childhood friends Flavia Pennetta, 33, and Roberta Vinci, 32, will play for the women's title in the last grand slam tournament of the year.

-Both reached the finals with surprise victories: Vinci beat top-seeded Serena Williams -- one of the biggest upsets in tennis history -- and Pennetta overcame second-seeded Simona Halep.
-Their unexpected achievement dominated the front pages of many Italian newspapers on Saturday.
+Both reached the finals with surprise victories: Vinci beat top-seeded Serena Willliams -- one of the biggest upsets in tennis history -- and Pennetta overcame second-seeded Simona Halep.
+The unexpected achievement dominated the front pages of many Italian newspapers on Saturday.

 "We love you" was the headline, written in English, in the main sports newspaper, Gazzetta dello Sport.
 "Two normal Italian girls have already made history," said the headline in Corriere della Sera.